 Aw yeah, pelvic floor muscle time!
 I gotta be honest, during each new patient evaluation there comes a time when we get to talk about the pelvic floor muscles, the anatomy, and how these muscles may be related to the problems the person before me is having.
 And this is my FAVORITE part.
 Each time.
 Without fail.

 Why?
 Well I love teaching and more so that "AHA" moment when the person sitting next to me realizes that these taboo topics aren't as much of a mystery as they seem.
-It is so easy to take for granted essential daily functions like peeing and pooping until something goes wrong.
+We get potty trained at an early age and we take pee, poop, and sex for granted until something goes wrong.
 So let me be Mrs. Frizzle for a hot minute, and let's dive right in.

-These muscles are located within the pelvis, a ring made up of several bones and connective tissues, which surrounds and protects the pelvic organs (aka the bladder, urethra, vagina, uterus, and rectum).
+The pelvic floor refers to a group of muscles at the bottom of your trunk, which attach the pelvis.
+The pelvis is a bony ring made of your pubic bones, your sit bones, and the bones around your waist.
+These bones protect your internal organs including the bladder, rectum, intestines, and reproductive organs.
 This side by side picture shows the difference between the male and female pelvis.
 The pelvic bones of women are typically wider and rounder to accommodate for childbirth.

 The picture below shows the pelvic floor muscles of women and men.
 We all have these muscles, otherwise, we wouldn't be able to pee, poop, or have sex!
 The key takeaway here is that there are more common structures between the genders than there are differences.